 Meander quilting is a term that refers to free-motion quilting stitches that hold the layers of a quilt sandwich together in a random, meandering way.
 Although meander quilting can be done by either hand or machine, today's quilters use the technique most often when they quilt by machine.

 Meandering stitches usually do not usually overlap, but sometimes quilters create intentional curves or circles with stitches that do cross each other.

 Are Meander Quilting and Stipple Quilting the Same?

 Stipple quilting is another free-motion quilting technique that is similar to meander quilting, but stipple quilting stitches are spaced closely together to create a more compact, flattened appearance than meander stitches.

 How Are Meandering Stitches Created?

-Most quilters like the better visibility provided by a specialty free motion presser foot.
-If your sewing machine manufacturer doesn't offer a special foot, try tone of the generic versions available from other companies.
+Most quilters like the better visibility provided by a specialty free-motion presser foot.
+If your sewing machine manufacturer doesn't offer a special foot, try one of the generic versions available from other companies.
 Check each company's list to make sure the foot will work with your machine.

 More About Meander and Stipple Quilting

 - Both meander and stipple quilting stitches are a good choice when you need to fill large, open areas of a design.